Skip to Content

 Rats generally don’t like to be disturbed, so visiting your compost bin regularly should deter them from settling there.

 Be sure to move the bin around a bit to spook them further.
-As I mentioned, the correct ratio of carbon to nitrogen at twenty to one will prevent odors from attracting them.
-More about keeping them at bay is covered in detail in this article that I wrote on compost bins and how they may attract rats, linked here.
+As I mentioned, the correct carbon-to-nitrogen ratio at twenty to one will prevent odors from attracting them.
+More about keeping them at bay is covered in this article I wrote on compost bins and how they may attract rats, linked here.

 If you suspect rats and an uncontrollable rat infestation in the garden, you should notify the local authority, who will send pest control to get rid of them.
 Also, wash your hands after gardening to avoid spreading infections or diseases.